Murder of Jordan Davis

-On November 23, 2012, Jordan Davis, an African-American 17-year-old boy, was murdered at a Gate Petroleum gas station in Jacksonville, Florida, United States, by Michael David Dunn, a white 45-year-old software developer, following an argument over loud music played by Davis and his three friends.
+On November 23, 2012, Jordan Davis, an African-American 17-year-old, was murdered in the parking lot of a Gate Petroleum gas station in Jacksonville, Florida by Michael David Dunn, a 45-year-old software developer, during a car-to-car quarrel over loud music being played by the occupants of the vehicle Davis was seated in.

-Dunn was convicted on three counts of attempted second-degree murder for firing at three other teenagers who were with Davis and one count of firing into an occupied vehicle.
-The jury could not reach a verdict on whether to convict Dunn for the murder of Davis at the first trial.
-In a second trial, Dunn was found guilty of the first-degree murder of Davis and sentenced to life imprisonment without the possibility of parole plus 90 years in prison.
+During his initial trial, Dunn was convicted of three counts of attempted second-degree murder of the vehicle's three other occupants, and one count of firing into an occupied vehicle.
+Dunn had been charged with first-degree murder in the killing of Davis, but the jury could not reach a verdict on this count.

-In 2021, the judges on the Florida Supreme Court rejected Dunn's appeal based on the stand-your-ground law in Florida.
+In a second trial, Dunn was found guilty of the first-degree murder charge and sentenced to life imprisonment without the possibility of parole plus 105 years in prison.

 Background

-Dunn and his fiancée Rhonda Rouer traveled from their home in Brevard County to attend Dunn's son's wedding in Orange Park, near Jacksonville in Clay County.
+Michael Dunn and his fiancée Rhonda Rouer traveled from their home in Satellite Beach, Florida to attend Dunn’s son’s wedding in Orange Park, near Jacksonville, Florida.
 Dunn and Rouer left the wedding early to return to their hotel and care for their six-month-old puppy.
-On the way back to their hotel, the two decided to stop at the Gate Petroleum gas station to purchase a bottle of wine.
+En-route, they stopped at the Gate Petroleum gas station at the corner of Southside Boulevard and Baymeadows Road to purchase potato chips and a bottle of wine.

-Tommie Stornes, Leland Brunson, Jordan Davis, and Tevin Thompson had been spending the day traveling to various malls when they decided to go to the Gate Petroleum gas station at the corner of Southside Boulevard and Baymeadows Road, to buy gum and cigarettes.
+Tommie Stornes (19), Leland Brunson (17), Jordan Davis (17), and Tevin Thompson (17) had been visiting shopping malls in Stornes' Dodge Durango, when they decided to stop at the same gas station to buy gum and cigarettes.